jaxon-php/jaxon-website/pages/03.docs/01.usage/01.installation/docs.en.md

 Jaxon requires the [jaxon-js](https://github.com/jaxon-php/jaxon-js) javascript library to be loaded into the HTML page to operate properly.

 By default, the javascript library files are loaded from the [jsDelivr CDN](https://www.jsdelivr.com/projects/jaxon).

-They are also installed on a public server, which supports the `http` and `https` protocols, and which is used by setting the configuration option `js.lib.uri` to `https://lib.jaxon-php.org/jaxon/latest/`.
+They are also installed on their own CDN, powered by [KeyCDN](https://www.keycdn.com), which supports the `http` and `https` protocols.
+The Jaxon CDN is used by setting the configuration option `js.lib.uri` to `https://cdn.jaxon-php.org/libs/jaxon/1.2.0/`.
+The currently available versions are `1.0.0` and `1.2.0`.

 It is also possible to install the library on a private server, in which case the `js.lib.uri` configuration option must be set accordingly.